ClathomasPrime/linear-prefs/tex/notes.md

     "Constructs large CDs via tiling" or something, too.

 Actually, much more work has been done in this domain.
 What are the major player/movements (not discussed above)?
-* Abello in the 80s proved many things in several papers, e.g. connected CDs of maximal depth (equivalent to max norm peak/pit domains) have size at most 4^n or something
+* Abello in the 80s proved many things in several papers, e.g. connected CDs of maximliron depth (equivalent to max norm peak/pit domains) have size at most 4^n or something
 * Raz proved a c^n upper bound on any CDs for some value of c.
 Techniques are highly analytic and disjoint from other works here.